 8. Bring a rain poncho

 Bring a rain poncho.
 It rained near the end of our hike, and we were without ponchos!
-It was a mountain sprinkle that lasted less than 15 minutes or so.
-However, when it rained, it was wet and chilly.
+And the Black Hills had as a mountain sprinkle that lasted less than 15 minutes or so.
+When it rained, it was wet and chilly and we got soaked.
 I highly recommend keeping a poncho in your pack.

 9. Visit the Sylvan Lake General Store